 Only New Zealand residents and citizens (and their children and partners) are permitted to enter New Zealand.
 This includes the Realm countries (the Cook Islands, Niue, Tokelau), Australian citizens and permanent residents ordinarily resident in New Zealand.

 People from any other countries can’t enter New Zealand at this time, unless they have specific grounds for exemption, such as being essential workers or for medical reasons.
-These people will need to apply to Immigration New Zealand for an exception to the border closure.
+These people will need to apply to Immigration New Zealand for an exemption to the border closure.

 Every person who arrives in New Zealand must be isolated from other people in New Zealand for a minimum period of 14 days (336 hours).
 This measure is key to preventing the transmission of COVID-19 into our communities.

 From 5th October 2020, travellers to New Zealand will need to register on the Managed Isolation Allocation System as the first step to securing their place in managed isolation.
 This should be done before they book their flight.
 For more information see Secure your place in managed isolation.

 When they arrive, returnees will be taken to either a managed isolation facility (if they have no symptoms), or to a quarantine facility (if they have symptoms).

 Before leaving the facility, a final health check will be carried out confirming the person:

 - has not tested positive for COVID-19 or is not a probable case

 - has a temperature below 38 degrees Celsius.

 For more information see the Managed Isolation and Quarantine website.